typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-shortest-path.md

 ## Subgraph

 If you are looking for more specific connections you can of course use the [subgraph](./overview) functionality.
-In the following query only the blood relationships (parent/child relationships) are investigated and the resulting knowledge base is shown below.
+In the following query only the blood relationships (parent/child relationships) are investigated and the resulting knowledge graph is shown below.
 We have excluded marriage in this subgraph and as a result the shortest path is longer than before - it turns out the Barbara Shafner and Jacob J. Niesz are cousins (their mothers, Mary Young and Catherine Young, are sisters, their father being Jacob Young).

 <!-- Ignoring because uses made-up IDs -->